 DeVilbiss Oil Sight Glass

 You can check the amount of DeVilbiss oil inside the compressor pump using a sight glass.
-Ideally, you would aim for the oil being approximately half way up the red dot like in the image below.
+Ideally, you would aim for the oil is approximately halfway up the red dot like in the image below.

 DeVilbiss Oil Dipstick

-It’s common for pumps may not to have a sight glass, so in this case you can check the level using the dipstick.
+It’s common for pumps may not have a sight glass, so in this case, you can check the level using the dipstick.
 These will typically be found as part of the DeVilbiss oil fill tube cap and they extend down into the sump and DeVilbiss oil.

 Firstly, take the dipstick out of the sump and give it a good wipe.
 Then you can dip it back into the sump and when you pull it out again, check the markings on it, which will tell you the DeVilbiss oil level.

 Alternative Method for Checking DeVilbiss Oil